BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 * We can change the value of the property `.LODLimits` at any time, it's taken in account on the next terrain update.
 So it's not a fixed value.
 We could imagine to have different LOD behavior depending on the camera position, speed or on the landscape itself.
 * The array is always stored internally being sorted in the descending order (ex `[4, 2]`).
 So let's remember this when we have to read this property value.
 * Some of the terrain quads aren't squared, but rectangular.
-Actually each terrain vertex is given current `lodX` and `lodZ` values what we can read from a custom user function if needed (to be seen further).
+Actually each terrain vertex is given current `lodX` and `lodZ` values that we can read from a custom user function if needed (to be seen further).

 A simple way to remember how this works :
 ```javascript